aroberge/friendly-traceback-docs/docs/source/multiple_tracebacks.rst

 friendly-traceback.
 In a few cases, it will have some minor differences compared with a normal Python traceback.

-In this section, we compare these three tracebacks with the normal Python traceback in three different settings:
+In this section, I compare these three tracebacks with the normal Python traceback in three different settings:

 * Running a module from the command line.